dock108/fan-frenzy/README.md

     - **Summary:** Shows final score, correct/skipped count, and missed high-importance moments.
     - **Score Saving:** If logged in, the final score and game breakdown are saved via `/api/saveRewindScore` upon completion.

+### Shuffle Mode (/shuffle)

+- **Data Fetching:** Fetches game data (currently hardcoded to Rutgers vs. Louisville 2006) via `/api/fetchGame`.
+- **Gameplay:**
+  - Extracts key moments (specifically the `context`) from the fetched data.
+  - Randomizes the order of these moments.
+  - Presents the moments in a list allowing drag-and-drop reordering (using `@hello-pangea/dnd`).
+- **Submission:**
+  - A "Submit Order" button becomes active after the user has reordered items.
+  - Clicking submit compares the user's order to the original chronological order (based on moment `index`).
+  - Displays the results locally (how many were placed correctly) and calculates a score.
+  - *Note: Score saving for Shuffle Mode is not yet implemented.*

 ### API Routes

 - **`/api/getDailyChallenge` (GET):**